 Social media is an undeniable part of our modern lives.
 That raises the question of whether social media is a contributing factor in car accidents?
 There is no doubt that distracted driving is a major concern in the United States.
 It is becoming more and more obvious that the smartphones in our hands have a lot to do with rising distracted driving accident rates.

-The injury attorneys from Krzak Rundio Law Group look into social media use behind the wheel and how it impacts safe driving.
+The injury attorneys from Krzak Rundio Gorman, Injury Attorneys look into social media use behind the wheel and how it impacts safe driving.
 If you were involved in a car accident caused by distracted driving, you may want to get in touch with a member of our team to discuss what legal options for recovery may be available to you.

 Distracted Driving Statistics